avive/karmacoin-docs/versioned_docs/version-0.1.0/code/techstack.md

 - [Twilio](https://www.twilio.com/) as an SMS gateway service provider.
 - [Github](https://github.com/karma-coin) as the open source code repositories service provider.

 ---

+### The Karma Coin 1.0 Tech Stack
+Karma Coin 1.0 is code complete and is running in an open testnet that launched March 10th 2023.
+Karma Coin App 1.0  is available for Web, iOS and Android.
+For more info see https://karmaco.in/testnet

+- [Karma Coin App 1.0](https://github.com/karma-coin/karmacoin-app) - the cross-platform Karma Coin App.
+- [Karmachain 1.0](https://github.com/karma-coin/karmacoin-server) - the Karma coin blockchain, implementing Karma Mining.
+Built in Rust.
+- `Public API 1.0` - A public Karmachain 1.0 api used by the App to submit transactions and to get data from Karmachain.
+- `Authenticator 1.0` Microservice - a microservice that assists in verifying mobile phone numbers.
+- [Karmachain 1.0 explorer](https://github.com/karma-coin/karmachain-dash) - A web-based testnet explorer.
+Deployed at https://chain.karmaco.in

+---
+### The Karma Coin 2.0 Tech Stack
+info Karma Coin 2.0 is currently under active development.
+We plan to launch a testnet in Summer 2023.

+- [Karmachain 2.0](https://github.com/karma-coin/karmachain) - The permission-less Karma Coin blockchain built with the Substrate blockchain framework in Rust.
+- `Karmachain 2.0 public API endpoint` - A Karmachain 2.0 RPC public end point backed by Karma Coin org backing nodes.
+- `Verifier 2.0` - A public end point providing the Karma chain phone verifier API.
+Used to verify mobile phone numbers of new users.
+Backed by a Karmachain 2.0 node.
+- `Karma Coin App 2.0` - The cross-platform Karma Coin App for Web, iOS and Android platforms.
+- [Karmachain-js 2.0](https://github.com/karma-coin/karmachain-js) - An npm package that enables Javascript clients to use the Karmachain 2.0 API in a type-safe manner.
+Used by the Karma Coin app to communicate with Karmachain.
+- `Authenticator 2.0` - A Microservice proxy to firebase api - used by verifier for verifying mobile phone numbers.
+- Public network dashboard and explorer - A public network explorer to Karmachain 2.0 based networks.
+- `Karmawallet 2.0` - a Mac and Windows desktop wallet for managing large amounts of Karma Coin with support to hardware wallets.

+---
 :::info License